codeforamerica/trailsyserver/README.md

  - TEST_CVNP_USER
  - TEST_MPSSC_USER

-All of these initial users will share the password in the following environment variable:
+All of these initial users will share the single password in the following environment variable:

  - DEFAULT_ADMIN_PASSWORD

-To start the server
+Then run

+  rake db:create && db:migrate && db:seed

+to initialize the database, and optionally run

+  rake load:all

+to load sample data from Cuyahoga Valley National Park and Metro Parks, Serving Summit County.

+To start Trailsyserver, start it with `rails server`.
+If you're planning on using it with the [Trailsy](http://www.github.com/danavery/trailsy) fronr-end, change `API_HOST` in the first lines of `trailhead.js` to point to your instance of Trailsyserver.